CA Intermediate Exam 2026: Complete Guide for Aspiring Chartered Accountants

 Also Read: Indian Veterinary Research Institute Entrance Exam: Check Admission, Fee & Syllabus

 The Institute of Chartered Accountants of India (ICAI) conducts the CA Intermediate (formerly IPCC) exam three times a year: in January, May, and September.
-Below is the updated and officially sourced schedule for all three sessions in 2025, including exam dates, registration deadlines, and form correction windows.
+Below is the updated and officially sourced schedule for all three sessions in 2026, including exam dates, registration deadlines, and form correction windows.
+You can check the CA intermediate exam dates in 2026 for the May session:

 1. Through Foundation Route